openstack-archive/docs-specs/specs/pike/os-manuals-migration.rst

    * Prepare one patch per manual (so one to import the install guide, one to import the user guide, etc.).
 Submit these as patches on top of any previous patches.
+   * `:term:` needs to be removed when importing and performing the migration.
+This is due to the glossary remaining in the openstack-manuals repo.
+Teams can choose to link to the glossary on their own project pages if they so desire.

 #.
 Ensure that there is an index.rst in each subdirectory of
    doc/source so that the various landing pages managed by the